Blazemeter/CorrelationRecorder/README.md

 ### Using it as a Maven dependency

-To use it as a Maven dependency include in `pom.xml`:
+If you use Maven, just include the following dependency in `pom.xml`:

 ``` xml
   <dependency>